-After caring for your jalapeno plants, it’s time to enjoy the fruits of your labor.
+After caring for your jalapeno pepper plants, it’s time to enjoy the fruits of your labor.
 Here are some tips on harvesting and storing jalapeno peppers.

 Knowing when jalapeno peppers are ready for picking:

-Jalapeno peppers are ready to be harvested when they are firm, plump, and have a bright green color.
+Jalapeno pepper peppers are ready to be harvested when they are firm, plump, and have a bright green color.
 If you prefer a spicier taste, you can wait for the jalapeno peppers to turn red, but make sure to pick them before they start to shrivel.

 How to harvest jalapeno peppers without damaging the plant:

 When harvesting jalapeno peppers, it’s important to be gentle and avoid damaging the plant.
 To do this, use a pair of scissors or pruning shears to cut the pepper stem about half an inch above the pepper.
 Avoid pulling or twisting the pepper off the plant, as this can damage the stem and affect the plant’s future production.

 Storing jalapeno peppers for later use, including drying or freezing: